 You can use tissue paper, you can use shredded paper (you can get this at the dollar store or I’ve even made my own).
 But my favorite thing to do is to use something from the theme for the basket filler.

-For a holiday basket, you can use garland.
+For a holiday basket, you can use a garland.
 For an indoor picnic basket, you can use a cozy blanket.
 And, for any kitchen, coffee/tea, or bridal baskets, you can use cloth napkins, which are always on clearance at some of the above stores.

 Gift Basket Filler Ideas